Shot846/SimpleDash-Jump/README.md

 Runs with GZDoom / Zandronum

 ## Credits
-Special thanks to TerminusEst13 for reference code
+Special thanks to TerminusEst13 for reference code.